TerryV8/click-count/docs/terraform_instance_private.md

 ## Let's choose the Redis architecture on AWS

-There are 2 types of replication Redis arhitecture:
+There are 2 types of replication Redis arhitecture.
+Let's summarize the differences:
 - cluster mode disabled.
 This cluster always has a single shard (API/CLI: node group) with up to 5 read replica nodes
 - cluster mode enabled.
 This cluster has up to 90 shards with 1 to 5 read replica nodes in each.